multiOTP/multiotp/README.md

  -log            Log operation in the log subdirectory or in the database
-                 (the permanent state of log can be set with -config log=1) -network-info   Display network info (mode, ip, mask, gateway, dns1, dns2) -param          All parameters are logged for debugging purposes -php-version    Display the current version of the running PHP interpreter -request-nt-key This will return the NT_KEY to the radius server -status         Display a status bar during resynchronization -version        Display the current version of the library
+                 (the permanent state of log can be set with -config log=1) -network-info   Display network info (mode, ip, mask, gateway, dns1, dns2) -nt-key-only    Return ONLY NT_KEY to the radius server -param          All parameters are logged for debugging purposes -php-version    Display the current version of the running PHP interpreter -request-nt-key Return NT_KEY with the other attributes to the radius server -status         Display a status bar during resynchronization -version        Display the current version of the library